 The lesson from all this is that although God is desperately concerned for the well-being of His people, the underlying aim is their salvation – and He is willing to deprive them physically and materially in order to further that aim.

-The ministry of the Lord Jesus: Like his Father, the Lord was moved by the needs of those around him.
+Jesus’ ministry: Like his Father, Jesus was moved by the needs of those around him.

 “And Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the Gospel of the kingdom and healing every disease and every affliction.
 When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.”
 (Matthew 9:35,36)

 Again, however, Jesus’ real aim was their salvation.
-“I came that they may have life and have it abundantly” (John 10: 10), he said.
-This priority is reflected consistently in the Gospel of John, where it is clear that all the Lord’s signs conveyed a spiritual message which was intended to bring men and women to the Gospel.
+Jesus said: “I came that they may have life and have it abundantly” (John 10: 10).
+This priority is reflected consistently in the Gospel of John where it is clear that all the Jesus’s signs conveyed a spiritual message which was intended to bring men and women to the Gospel.

 The Acts of the Apostles: Throughout the Acts, Luke records miracles of healing that were performed by the apostles – from “many wonders and signs … done through the apostles” in Jerusalem (Acts 2:43) to those on Malta who had diseases, who “also came and were cured” through the hand of Paul (28:9).

 What is noticeable, however, is that the recorded miracles occur when the apostles first visit a place or region, and not thereafter.
-It would seem clear that their purpose was on each occasion to attract the attention of a new audience to the fact that the Lord Jesus had risen from the dead.
+It would seem clear that on each occasion their purpose was to attract the attention of a new audience to the fact that Jesus had risen from the dead.

 “… let it be known to all of you and to all the people of Israel that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead – by him this man is standing before you well.”
 (4:10).

-So once again the conclusion would seem to be that the primary aim is the teaching of the Gospel, especially unto them who are of the household of faith: The parable of the Good Samaritan powerfully demonstrates the care that the Lord Jesus expects us to have for those who are our “neighbours”.
+So once again the conclusion is that the primary aim is the teaching of the Gospel, especially to those who are of the household of faith.
+The parable of the Good Samaritan powerfully demonstrates the care that the Jesus expects us to have for those who are our “neighbours”.
 We are not expected to solve the world’s problems – the Lord will do that – but we are expected to do what we can to help those whom we meet, irrespective of their nationality or faith.
 But we have an even greater responsibility to our brothers and sisters.
-The words of God through the Apostle Paul recorded in Galatians 6:10,11 are clear: we are to “do good unto all men”, and the fact that the sentence continues ” … especially unto them who are of the household of faith” confirms that “all” means – insofar as we are able- “all”.
+The words of God through the Apostle Paul recorded in Galatians 6:10,11 are clear: we are to “do good unto all men”, and the fact that the sentence continues ” … especially to those who are of the household of faith” confirms that “all” means – insofar as we are able- “all”.
 But a concern for our brothers and sisters, though not exclusive, should come first.

-By the time Paul, on his third missionary journey, wrote to the believers in Rome, his purpose was clear in his mind.
+By the time that Paul, on his third missionary journey, wrote to the believers in Rome, his purpose was clear.
 “At present, however, I am going to Jerusalem bringing aid to the saints” (Romans 15:25).
 We do not know whether there was a widespread famine in Judaea or whether the believers were being persecuted for their faith – or both – but it was for them that Paul was concerned.